 We introduce a simple navigation oracle for a graph G of size n and treedepth k.
-Assume a mapping from vertices of G to nodes of a tree T is provided that certifies a treedepth of k for G. Our oracle has the following components: (I) Tree T is represented as an ordered tree, in 2n + o(n) bits, using the structure of Lemma 5.
-We refer to each vertex by its index in the depth-first traversal of T. (II) A binary matrix M of size $k \times n$, stored in kn + o(kn) bits, using the structure of Lemma 4.
+Assume a mapping from vertices of G to nodes of a tree T is provided that certifies a treedepth of at most k for G. Our oracle has the following components: (I) Tree Tis represented as an ordered tree, in 2n + o(n) bits, using the structure of Lemma 4.
+We refer to each vertex by its index in the depth-first traversal of T. (II) A binary matrix M of size $k \times n$, stored in kn + o(kn) bits, using the structure of Lemma 3.
 The i-th column of the table is associated with the i-th vertex.
-Let v_i be the i-th node in T. The entry M[q, i] indicates whether there is an edge between v_i and its ancestor in Tat depth q.
-(III) a simple array of size $n \log k$ in which there is an entry of size $\log k$ for each vertex u, indicating the degree of u.
+Let v_i be the i-th node in T. The entry M[q, i] indicates whether there is an edge between v_i and its ancestor in T at depth q.
+(III) an array of size $n\lceil \log k \rceil$ in which there is an entry of size $\lceil \log k \rceil$ for each vertex u, indicating the degree of u.
 Note that the degree of each vertex is at most k.
-Provided with this array, degree query becomes trivial.
+Given this array, degree query becomes trivial.
 Next, we explain how other queries are supported:

-Adjacency: let v_i, v_j be a pair of vertices with indices i and j, respectively.
+adjacency: let v_i, v_j be a pair of vertices with indices i and j, respectively.
 In order to answer the adjacency query, we first check whether the two vertices have an ancestor-descendant relationship in T. This can be checked in O(1) time using is-ancestor(i,j) and is-ancestor(j,i) queries.
-If no vertex is the ancestor of the other, then there is no edge between them.
-W.l.o.g. assume v_i is an ancestor of v_j .
+If no vertex is the ancestor of the other, the two vertices are not connected.
+Otherwise, assume v_i is an ancestor of v_j .
 Let q be the depth of v_i in T; this value can be found using depth(i) in O(1).
-There is an edge between v_i and v_j if M[q, i] = 1; this can be done in O(1) by calling an access operation on M.
+There is an edge between v_i and v_j if M[q, j] = 1; this can be done in O(1) by calling an access query on M.